 By Tony Attwood

-OK, before I offer you this Bob Dylan composition, with a recording of Dylan performing it, let me tell you that this is a piece of Beat experimentation undertaken with Allen Ginsberg during a set of recordings made in November 1971.
+Let me tell you, until another recording turns up, that this is a piece of Beat experimentation undertaken with Allen Ginsberg during a set of recordings made in November 1971.
 If you would like to read more about Dylan and Ginsberg, Larry has provided us with an article on this very subject.
 There is also film of Dylan and Ginsberg at the grave of Kerouac in the movie Renaldo and Clara.

 For details of Dylan and Ginsberg working together on these songs you might also be interested in the article on this site, on the song “Vomit Express”.